adammflax/mud-blog/posts/first-post.md

 > :Space space=6px

 I've always wanted to make a game however my goal at the moment is to learn Clojure.
-By working on a MUD I can focus on the programming aspect of game development which is a double win as I'm a terrible arist.
+By working on a MUD I can focus on the programming aspect of game development which is a double win as Im a terrible arist.

 Why Clojure?
 ------------